kakaingalu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. touch - this command creates a empty file.

-6. chmod u=rwx [filename] - this comands adds excute permission of a file to the user.
+6. chmod u=rwx [filename] - this comands adds execute permission of a file to the user.

+7. chmod ug=rwx [filename] - this command adds execute permission of a file to both user and group.